microscaler/tinkerbell/docs/mdbook/src/adr/0005-Virtual_Canvas_and_GitOps_Strategy.md

 Accepted

 ## Context
-Tinkerbell agents execute reasoning and action loops that produce edits to codebases and configuration files.
+Tiffany agents execute reasoning and action loops that produce edits to codebases and configuration files.
 These changes must be:
 - Previewed and isolated in-memory before committing
 - Committed to a Git-compatible format for auditing
 - Logged as durable steps in the WAL

-To achieve this, Tinkerbell introduces a **Virtual Canvas** that acts as a mutable, ephemeral buffer for applying LLM-generated or tool-generated edits prior to Git integration.
+To achieve this, Tiffany introduces a **Virtual Canvas** that acts as a mutable, ephemeral buffer for applying LLM-generated or tool-generated edits prior to Git integration.

 This ADR defines the structure of the virtual canvas, our Git branching strategy, the use of micro-commits, and how patches flow from the canvas into Git and ultimately `main`.